brickbazooka9/Entrepreneur_CW1/README.md

 - Application Development: The software development team will design and implement a user-friendly application, likely using standard development tools and frameworks.
 This is inferred from the need for a user interface allowing property queries and cost predictions.

 - Data Collection and Processing Infrastructure: Given the need for real-time updates and daily data feeds from APIs and news sources, the business will require scalable computing power and storage.
-Cloud services like Amazon Web Services or Google Cloud are likely choices, offering flexibility and scalability, as seen in industry practices for real estate tech startups [The Financial Technology Report](https://thefinancialtechnologyreport.com/the-top-25-real-estate-technology-companies-of-2024/).
+Cloud services like Amazon Web Services or Google Cloud are likely choices, offering flexibility and scalability, as seen in industry practices for real estate tech startups [^31].

 Acquisition Strategy: These resources will be developed in-house where possible, with necessary hardware and software purchased or leased from providers.
 Cloud services will be subscribed to, ensuring cost-effective scalability.